New around here?

 It’s (arguably) the most wonderful time of the year: the air cools, the leaves change, and we head outside to capture the kind of photos that we return to all year.
 Inspired by this transition of seasons, we’ve pulled together our favorite tips to capture these once-in-a-year photos.

 There’s no better time of the year to grab a warm mug and gather with those you love.
 With shorter days in our midst, you’ll be happy to know how to capture your best experiences — inside.
 To accomplish this on an iPhone, seek out a light source (could be a lamp, your well lit tree, etc.) and tap to focus on the light.
 Drag down the exposure to make a moody, yet peaceful, photo.
 Looking to create blur?
-Switch your phone into portrait mode and hold the focus on a nearby object.
-Once the focus is locked in, back the camera up and voilà!
+Put your camera into portrait mode and back away from the subject (at least eight feet away).

 Alongside sweater weather comes ample opportunities to get outside and mark your season with adventure.
 Whether it be a long walk in the woods with your beloved pup, a thrilling sled ride down the neighborhood hill, or your search for the tree with the most character — you’ll have plenty of opportunities to take out your camera.
 If you find yourself in snow, make sure to use the blank canvas to your advantage.
 While shooting falling snow can be tricky, you’ll have the most success when you avoid direct sunlight.
 Also, highlighting a vibrant subject (like a jacket or sled) can help bring contrast into your photo.
 Once you’ve taken the photo?
 Bump up the exposure to make the whites stand out.